CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 code to make the legislative system better.
 Together we will be like the founding fathers of digital democracy.

 What are its benefits.
-1. There are 576 blocks per day, for each block is given if the block index is even (difficulty * 30), if not even (difficulty * 30) + 1. where difficulty is equal to the number of zeros in the hash.
+1. There are 576 blocks per day, for each block is given if the block index is even (difficulty * 30) of coins, if not even (difficulty * 30) + 1 coins. where difficulty is equal to the number of zeros in the hash.
 2. Two unique digital dollar coins and digital shares.
 3. Lack of halving, instead, the restriction occurs by burning coins from all accounts in the amount 0.2% semi-annually for digital dollars and 0.4% for digital stocks.